Battle of Soissons (1918): Day 2: Friday, 19 July 1918

 The attack outlined in Tenth Army Order 301 was a “continuation of the attack for the purpose of gaining the objectives announced for 18 July.
 The attack will be launched at 4:00 am with the assistance of tanks under the same condition as for 18 July.”

 Although there is no record of their release from XX Corps, the 6th Marines were taken out of reserve to replace the 5th Marines on the northern flank of 2nd Division.
-Lieutenant Daniel Bender, regimental gas officer of the 6th Marines, moved forward with the first wave to check for toxic shells.
-While bent over examining a dud shell he was shot in the buttocks, injuring his spine.
-Bender dispatched a field message to the rear: "No gas.
-Shot in the ass.
-Bender."